What does atypia mean?

 Atypia is a word pathologists use to describe cells that look abnormal either in shape, colour, or size compared to normal, healthy cells in the same location.
 Pathologists may also describe these changes as cytologic atypia or atypical cells.

-There are many reasons why atypia may develop in a cell or group of cells.
+There are many reasons why this change may develop in a cell or group of cells.
 The most common causes include:

-Infection – Cells that become infected by a virus can look very atypical.
-Pathologists sometimes call this type of atypia viral cytopathic effects.
+- Infection – Cells that become infected by a virus can look very atypical.
+Pathologists sometimes call this change viral cytopathic effects.
 This type of atypia will go away once the infection is removed from the body.

-Why is this important?
-It is important to keep in mind that atypia is a description of the way some cells look and not a complete diagnosis by itself.
+It is important to remember that atypia is a description of the way some cells look and not a complete diagnosis by itself.
 In many cases your pathologist will try to determine the cause of the atypical cells.
 If the cause is known, it will be described in your pathology report.
 However, your doctors may only be able to determine the cause of the atypia later with the help of additional information about you and your medical history.

 Pathologists use the term reactive atypia to describe cells that show this change in response to inflammation, infection, or radiation.
 Reactive atypia is not cancer.